hiveot/hub/bindings/zwavejs/README.md

 If you have an existing zwave network with S2 keys then copy these keys in their hex format into the respective fields in the configuration file should let it adopt the network, in theory.
 This has not yet been tested.

 To autostart the binding add it to the autostart section of the launcher.yaml configuration file in the config folder.

+### Logging

+When started through the launcher, the log output can be found in logs/zwavejs.log

 ## Multiple Instances